telepresenceio/telepresence/docs/tutorials/docker.md

 Telepresence lets you run a Docker container locally, while proxying it to your Kubernetes cluster.
 In this HOWTO, we'll walk through how to use Telepresence with a containerized Docker environment to build a fast development workflow.

+If you haven't already, make sure you [install Telepresence](reference/install).

 ## Quick example

 We'll start with a quick example.
 Start by running a service in the cluster: